 The purpose of the Advanced Rehabilitation Research Training Program is to prepare a cadre of advanced-level researchers in the area of psychiatric vocational rehabilitation and employment of persons with psychiatric disabilities.
 Among different disability groups, psychiatric disabilities tend to be the most prevalent with devastating effects on the individuals’ capacity to work and be productive members of their communities.
 As a result, the engagement of this population in competitive employment has been set as a national priority resulting in significant mandate for the provision of high quality evidence-based psychosocial and vocational rehabilitation services.

 The Advanced Rehabilitation and Research Training Program is implemented in two consecutive cycles of a 2-year postdoctoral fellowship.
 In order to maximize the training experience, two fellows will be in residence during each training cycle.
-The first training cycle began in March, 2019 and two fellows have been selected for this training.
-The next round of recruitment for fellows is scheduled to begin in the fall of 2020.

 The fellowship includes a broad-based didactic training in psychiatric vocational rehabilitation and employment research and intensive research practicum.
 The research practicum involves mentored research experience as part of an existing larger research project and the design and implementation of an independent study relevant to promoting the employment outcomes and career development of people with psychiatric disabilities, including individuals experiencing early psychosis.
 Through a variety of training and research practicum activities the fellows are expected to acquire competencies in the following areas: research design/methodology; advanced statistics and instrument development; psychiatric vocational rehabilitation and employment research; participatory research methods and peer employment research; conduct of applied research; and grant and professional writing.